Store and share images in an Azure Compute Gallery

 No, you can't move the gallery image resource to a different subscription.
 You can replicate the image versions in the gallery to other regions or copy an image from another gallery.

-Can I replicate my image versions across clouds such as Azure China 21Vianet or Azure Germany or Azure Government Cloud?
+Can I replicate my image versions across clouds such as Azure operated by 21Vianet or Azure Germany or Azure Government Cloud?

-No, you cannot replicate image versions across clouds.
+No, you can't replicate image versions across clouds.

 Can I replicate my image versions across subscriptions?